Proto-Torres–Banks language

-Proto-Torres-Banks (abbr.
-PTB) is the reconstructed ancestor of the seventeen languages of the Torres and Banks Islands of Vanuatu.
+Proto-Torres–Banks (PTB) is the reconstructed ancestor of the seventeen languages of the Torres and Banks Islands of Vanuatu.
 Like all indigenous languages of Vanuatu, it belongs to the Oceanic branch of the Austronesian languages.

-Descendants

-Proto-Torres-Banks is the shared ancestor of the following modern languages: Hiw, Lo-Toga, Lehali, Löyöp, Volow, Mwotlap, Lemerig, Vera'a, Vurës, Mwesen, Mota, Nume, Dorig, Koro, Olrat, Lakon, and Mwerlap.
+More specifically, it is the shared ancestor of the following modern languages (ranked geographically, from NW to SE): Hiw, Lo-Toga, Lehali, Löyöp, Volow, Mwotlap, Lemerig, Vera'a, Vurës, Mwesen, Mota, Nume, Dorig, Koro, Olrat, Lakon, and Mwerlap.

 Reconstruction

-Proto-Torres-Banks, as reconstructed with the comparative method from the attested daughter languages, evidently represented an early, mutually intelligible chain of Oceanic dialects in the northern part of Vanuatu, as evidenced by the pattern of loss and retention of the Proto-Oceanic phoneme *R, which merged with *r in the early history of the North-Central Vanuatu dialect chain.
+Proto-Torres–Banks, as reconstructed with the comparative method from the attested daughter languages, evidently represented an early, mutually intelligible chain of Oceanic dialects in the northern part of Vanuatu starting from 1000 BCE after Lapita settlement of the archipelago, as evidenced by the pattern of loss and retention of the Proto-Oceanic phoneme *R, which merged with *r in the early history of the North-Central Vanuatu dialect chain.
 It therefore is not a "true" proto-language in the sense of an undifferentiated language ancestral to all Torres–Banks languages, but rather a part of the early North-Central Vanuatu linkage with some dialectal variation across different island groups, before they eventually disintegrated into mutually unintelligible languages.

-Elements of the proto-language have been proposed by linguist A. François: vowels and consonants, personal pronouns, space system, vocabulary.
+Elements of the proto-language have been proposed by linguist Alexandre François: vowels and consonants, personal pronouns, space system, vocabulary.

 Phonology

 Phoneme inventory

-Proto-Torres-Banks had 5 phonemic vowels, /i e a o u/, and 16 consonants:
+Proto-Torres–Banks had 5 phonemic vowels, /i e a o u/, and 16 consonants: